Last year I read 33 books.

 2. Select This Year’s Reading Goals

 Okay, time to create your reading goals.
 Having goals helps you select which books to read.
-I like to pick 4-6 goals, but feel free to create as many or as few as you want.
+I like to pick 4-6 goals (I like variety), but feel free to create as many or as few as you want.

-For example, this year my reading goals are the following:
+For example, here were my reading goals for 2024:

 As you can see, I like to have a nice balance between nonfiction and fiction.

 Plus, I’ve left some room for exploring and following my interests.
-Only 42 books are accounted for here, yet I plan on reading 60+.
+Only 30 books are accounted for here, yet I plan on reading over 50 books this year.

-I want to have the freedom at any given time to read a random book that I come across in a bookstore and piques my curiosity.
+I want to have the freedom at any given time to read a random book I come across in a bookstore that piques my curiosity.

 There are so many types of reading goals you could do: